nikunjsanghai/Introduction_to_Programming_Cplusplus/Week5/function_overloading.md

 ### Function Overloading
 Function overloading is a feature of object-oriented programming where two or more functions can have the same name but different parameters.
 When a function name is overloaded with different jobs it is called Function Overloading.
 In Function Overloading “Function” name should be the same and the arguments should be different.

+Function overloading is possible in C++ and Java but only if the functions must differ from each other by the types and the number of arguments in the argument list.
+However, functions can not be overloaded if they differ only in the return type.

 #### Parameters have a different data type
 ```